-As of 2006, Brooklyn-Queens Day is a day off for students in ALL New York City public schools; it's scheduled as a teacher's conference day.
-In 2013, the day off will fall on Thursday, June 6th.
+Today, Brooklyn-Queens Day is a day off for students in ALL New York City public schools; it's scheduled as a teacher's conference day.
+In 2011, the day off will fall on Thursday, June 9th.

-Some years, the holiday falls on the SECOND Thursday in June, because of the wording of the State law, which states that the day off will be on: "the first Thursday in June in each year, except in those years when the first Thursday in June occurs in the same week with Memorial day, and in such years the second Thursday in June
+In 2011 the holiday is the SECOND Thursday in June, because of the wording of the State law, which states that the day off will be on: "the first Thursday in June in each year, except in those years when the first Thursday in June occurs in the same week with Memorial day, and in such years the second Thursday in June

 NY State Consolidated Law, Article 52, Section 2586:

 S 2586.
 Anniversary day as a holiday in the public schools of the

 borough of Brooklyn and in the borough of Queens, city of New York.
 The